Michael J. Zimmer Professor of Law & Co-Director of the Gibbons Institute of Law Science & Technology

-Professor Bernstein has joined the Seton Hall faculty in 2004 and in 2009 was named the Margaret Gilhooley Research Fellow.
+Professor Bernstein has joined the Seton Hall faculty in 2004.
 Prior to joining the Seton Hall faculty, Professor Bernstein was a fellow at the Engelberg Center of Innovation Law & Policy and at the Information Law Institute at the New York University School of Law.
 Her degrees include: a J.S.D. from the New York University School of Law, an LL.M. from Harvard Law School, a J.D.
 (Intellectual Property concentration with Honors) from the Boston University School of Law, and a B.A. in Psychology and Political Science (magna cum laude) from Tel Aviv University.
 Professor Bernstein practiced law at Skadden, Arps, Slate, Meagher & Flom LLP in New York and at S. Horowitz & Co. in Israel.

 LAW REVIEW ARTICLES

-Incentivizing the Ordinary User, 66 Florida.
-Law Review 1275 (2014) Selected for Plenary Presentation at the Intellectual property Scholars Conference (IPSC)
+Incentivizing the Ordinary User, 66 Florida Law Review 1275 (2015).
+Selected for Plenary Presentation at the Intellectual property Scholars Conference (IPSC)